Dr. Donde Plowman is the James, Jr. and Susan Stuart Endowed Dean of the UNL College of Business Administration

 Paper Award for her paper, “Radical Change Accidentally: The Emergence and Amplification of Small Change.”

-Her research on mindfulness was featured in the Wall Street Journal in April 2012 and her publications
+Her research on mindfulness was featured in the Wall Street Journal and her publications

 have appeared in Academy of Management Journal, Academy of Management Review, Organization Science, Leadership